asliketc/RTCmix_FirstScore/README.md

 # RTCmix_FirstScore
-First experimental RTCmix composition, uses randomized wave types and table types.
+This RTCmix script generates a sequence of sound events using the WAVETABLE instrument.
+It creates randomized frequencies, waveforms, vibrato envelopes, and stereo panning to produce dynamic, evolving textures.